makuge/web23-exercise-2/README.md

     location.href = "edit.html?imdbID=tt1234567"
 ```

 In this example, the key-value pair after the page name (`imdbID=tt1234567`) is a [query parameter](https://en.wikipedia.org/wiki/Query_string), that we pass to the `edit.html` page.
-In `edit.js` we will use this parameter to load the movie with the specified id - in this example `tt1234567`.
+We will later use that parameter to load the movie with the specified id - in this example `tt1234567`.

-The tricky part is that you will have to add this code dynamically to a `button` element in your DOM manipulation code from exercise 1.
+The tricky part for now is that you will have to add this code dynamically to a `button` element in your DOM manipulation code from exercise 1.

 This then will look something like this:
 ```js